What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 Antivirus and anti-malware software use heuristics to make guesses about what looks like a virus.
 This is how they attempt to identify a virus or malware that hasn't been seen before.
 However, they often guess incorrectly and report a false positive.

 We are in regular contact with 50+ software vendors such as Avast, Avira, BitDefender, Kaspersky, McAfee, Norton, and Symantec to resolve the false positives they report for our software.
 It is a constant game of whack-a-mole as they update their heuristics and we update our software.
-With many vendors it takes weeks or months to get a response, if we get one at all.
+With many vendors it takes weeks or months to get a response, if at all.
 Some require us to pay to get false positives resolved.

 What is the easiest way to bring my character into Spine?